Mount Desert Island High School: Music

 The school fields three vocal ensembles a concert choir and two competitive show choirs: a mixed-gender group and the all-female "Trojan Trebles".
 The school also has many instrumental ensembles including a pep band, symphonic band, string orchestra, competition jazz big band, and several jazz combos.
+In 2008 and 2011 the school's pep band performed in the London New Years Day parade.

+The music department has achieved the following state championships: